 Age and hormones affect the condition of the vagina and vulva.
 As the vagina and other local structures are stretched out, other issues can arise like stress urinary incontinence (a bit of urine coming out when you laugh, cough or sneeze) and atrophic vaginitis (dry, irritated, easily-damaged vulvar and vaginal tissue).

 One of the issues that can arise with vulvovaginal laxity is reduced sensations during sex, which can have a negative impact on relationships and self-esteem.
 The net effect is reduced quality of life.

 An element of laxity of the vagina and vulva is its appearance, which can be displeasing to some women, leading to self-consciousness.
 Labia majora (outer vaginal lips) can cause discomfort and irritation when wearing tight clothes and during sex.
 Labia minora (inner vaginal lips) can droop or dangle lower than they used to, also causing discomfort at times.
 Orgasms can slip away and become much harder to achieve due to a lack of friction (caused by laxity or looseness).

 We can rejuvenate the tissue of the vagina and vulva (surgery-free)

 We have treatments that can contract vulvovaginal tissues, tightening the top few layers of the vagina and vulva, promoting new collagen formation.
 The old collagen may have been stretched, so the formation of new collagen is imperative when tightening and rejuvenating vaginal and vulvar tissue.

 Our Intimate Program combines several effective treatments that tighten tissue, restore natural vaginal moisture, improve sexual sensitivity, and have a significant positive impact on stress urinary incontinence.

 Dr Anthony Rixon talks about the ENRICH Intimate program

-Would like more information ?
+Want more information?
 Book in for a consult today.

 We have the best vaginal rejuvenation program in Melbourne.